emadRad/lstm-gru-pytorch/README.md

-# Implementation of LSTM an GRU cells for PyTorch
+# Implementation of LSTM and GRU cells for PyTorch